PoRa-dayo/PoRa-NotITG-Theme-Archive/README.md

 A steampunk-like theme made as a love letter to the fighting game Touhou Hisoutensoku, made by Twilight Frontier and Team Shanghai Alice.

-This is also my first port of a SM5 theme, and the original SM5 theme is a rather simple one.
+This is also my first port of a SM5 theme, and the original SM5 theme is a rather simple one, without too many extra lua features.
 Unfortunately NotITG themes have to have a load of files, but I tried organizing them to the best of my ability.\
 It was built with PrismRhythm as a base, so its metrics documentation is still there.
 Hope this theme can be a good base for making new ones in the future.

 ## Credits: